-Estimating the computational complexity is complicated, since in the end, the chosen resolution of the image is the dominant factor.
-In Table 1 the effect of the polynomial degree on the overall execution time is described.
-As a test case, two by two grid of Figure 2, has been computed using $\sigma = 0.1$, and $\epsilon = \sigma^3$, for p = 4, 5, 6, 7, 8.
-In this particular case we found that doubling of accuracy leads to doubling of time spent in computing the lines.
-We must emphasize that no attempts to simplify the computations using advanced data structures or techniques have been made and this remains an open and active research topic for application such as mesh generation.
+Estimating the computational complexity of the mappings is complicated, since in the end, the chosen resolution of the image is the dominant factor for the time required.
+In Table 1, the effects of the polynomial degree and the chosen tolerance on the overall execution time are described.
+As a test case, a grid similar to one in Fig. 10, has been computed by using $\sigma = 0.25$ and $\epsilon = 1/100$ , 1/1000, 1/10000, for p = 4, 8, 12.
+Note that for the radial contours the effect of $\epsilon$ is not as noticeable as for the circular ones due to contours and gradients being aligned.